Societatea-Hermes/hermes-on-kubernetes/terraform/kubernetes-cluster/README.md

 2. Authenticate using `az login` with the **Hermes admin** account.
 Make sure to choose the right subscription (the Azure Grant for Nonprofits) when doing so.

+WHEN PASSING THE SSH KEY IN THE terraform.tfvars FILE MAKE SURE THE LINE ENDINGS ARE LF, NOT CLRF!!!

 # How to make changes to ArgoCD
 You can't easily do that without recreating the VM, because the `custom_data` field forces replacement.